ASNA/SunFarm/docs/navigation-menu.md

 In addition to *Function* keys, there are other *Aid* keys used for navigation, such as: **Enter**, **PageUp** and **PageDown**.
 These are typically **not** presented along with the *Function* keys when they are active (*Enter* is reserved to **Submit** the Page for processing)

 During Migration *ASNA Monarch Cocoon for Nomad&reg;* will use DDS keywords to extract *Active* aid keys and present them as a Navigation menu (to the left of the Page).
-Different to typical IBMi legacy pages, the **Enter**, **PageUp** and **PageDown** navigation buttons will be presented, in case the Device being used, does not have an attached keyboard, such as a *Tablet* or a large *Smart Phone*.
+Different to typical IBM i Legacy pages, the **Enter**, **PageUp** and **PageDown** navigation buttons will be presented, in case the Device being used, does not have an attached keyboard, such as a *Tablet* or a large *Smart Phone*.

 The DDS keywords had limited space to describe the *Active* aid keys, and the Text was optional, in which case the Migration cannot help to improve the label on the Navigation Menu item.